‘Extremely aggressive’: SUPRA Council criticised for lack of transparency and toxic culture - Honi Soit

 Liang also contended that motions regarding the Council’s internal culture were “empty issues” that detract from the body’s mission to assist international students in a time of change.
 He was part of Infinity – a former Panda-aligned electoral group that purports to represent Chinese international students.

-It is understood that Liang is nominating for the presidency once again tonight which, should he succeed, would mark his second term in the role.
-Liang’s previous tenures have been described as “ineffective” owing to his sudden resignation mid-term in 2019 for a job in China after presiding over a noticeably less activist SUPRA Council.
+It is understood that Liang is nominating for the presidency once again tonight which, should he succeed, would mark his third term in the role.
+Liang’s previous tenures have been described as “ineffective” owing to his sudden resignation mid-term in 2019 for a job in China after presiding over noticeably less activist SUPRA Councils.

 In response to controversy surrounding the motions, Benny Shen told Honi that he could not “recall the specific details” and assert that the motions were “amended”.
 However, minutes obtained by Honi do not record any amended forms of the respective motions and indicate that motion 6.4, which called for an investigation into the Council’s culture, was never brought to a vote.